dokelung/msat/README.md

 #### Search

+We call the solving process of traveling in the solution space "search".
+There are many strategy we could use in this stage.
+Sometimes modifying a param results in a big variation of solving time.

 When doing search, solver tries to choose a target (or choose nothing) picking row element in each level.
 The strategy of choose can decided by user.

 * CHOOSE_NOUSE_FIRST